CONTROL PROCESSES 2026

 3:00 pm: Symposium 5: The role of oscillations in cognitive control – Chaired by Tom Verguts

-• Satu Palva (University of Helsinki, Finland)
+• Satu Palva (University of Helsinki, Finland): Critical synchronization dynamics and controllability

 4:45 pm: Closing remarks by Tom Verguts